AC Off Due To High Engine Temperature: Fixed!

 - Add the recommended coolant/antifreeze into the engine with a 50/50 ratio.

-As the engine temperature rises, the AC will be forced to shut off.
-This is because the AC needs a certain amount of power in order to cool the air.
-If the engine gets too hot, the AC will be unable to keep up and will shut off as a safety measure.
+As the engine gets hotter, the AC has to turn off.
+The AC needs power to cool the air.
+If the engine is too hot, the AC can’t keep up.
+It will shut off for safety.

 First, you need to check the coolant level in the overflow tank.
 When the engine is cool, the coolant should be between full (Max) and low (Min) marks on the overflow tank.